janhieber/small_hifi/README.md

 There will be a master and a slave box.

 Master box:

-- High and middle tone speaker
-- 2 x Class D amp, for each speaker
-- Switching power supply
 - DSP crossover with analog/USB/BT input
+- 2 x class D amps, for each speaker one
+- Tweeter + mid-range driver

+Slave Box:
-Slave Box: Same as master box, but no DSP crossover.
+Same as master box, but no crossover and input stuff.
-It should have a two low level analog inputs feeding the amp directly.
-The master box provides the signal.
+Master box provides the ready to use audio signal and a data link for slave via SPDIF.

-Master box should have a mono stand-alone mode.
+Master box should run in mono mode when slave is not present.

 ![system architecture](https://raw.githubusercontent.com/janhieber/small_hifi/master/system_architecture.png)
 Edit ``system_architecture.xml`` on [draw.io](https://www.draw.io/)